ethneystewart/EthneyCode/StockTradingAlgorithm/README.md

 # Stock Trading Algorithm
 ---
-The code inlcuded in this folder is apart of one project that I assisted in coding that focused on finding a correlation between stocks.
-Through the process of helping with this project I did lots of data analysis and comparison between different variations of the model.
+The code inlcuded in this folder is apart of a personal project of mine that I worked with a mentor to help create.
+This project focuses on finding a correlation between stocks in order to trade without human bias.
+Through the this project I learned and performed lots of data analysis and  created compariso models to aid in communicating and determining the performance of the algorithm.
-However, in the end it was found that this algorithm did not work as the percent win when simulated ended up resulting in around 50% (you might as well flip a coin).
+However, in the end it was found that this algorithm did not work as the percent win when simulated ended up resulting in around 50% (like flipping a coin).

 ## Algorithm Contributions: